Quantifier elimination: Examples

-Quantifier eliminator for the theory of the real numbers as an ordered additive group is Fourier–Motzkin elimination; for the theory of the field of real numbers it is the Tarski–Seidenberg theorem.
+Quantifier elimination for the theory of the real numbers as an ordered additive group is Fourier–Motzkin elimination; for the theory of the field of real numbers it is the Tarski–Seidenberg theorem.

-Quantifier elimination can also be used to show that "combining" decidable theories leads to new decidable theories (see Feferman-Vaught theorem).
+Quantifier elimination can also be used to show that "combining" decidable theories leads to new decidable theories (see Feferman–Vaught theorem).

 Algorithms and decidability

 If a theory has quantifier elimination, then a specific question can be addressed: Is there a method of determining $\alpha_{QF}$ for each $\alpha$?
 If there is such a method we call it a quantifier elimination algorithm.
 If there is such an algorithm, then decidability for the theory reduces to deciding the truth of the quantifier-free sentences.
 Quantifier-free sentences have no variables, so their validity in a given theory can often be computed, which enables the use of quantifier elimination algorithms to decide validity of sentences.

 Related concepts

 Various model-theoretic ideas are related to quantifier elimination, and there are various equivalent conditions.

 Every first-order theory with quantifier elimination is model complete.
 Conversely, a model-complete theory, whose theory of universal consequences has the amalgamation property, has quantifier elimination.

 The models of the theory of the universal consequences of a theory $T$ are precisely the substructures of the models of $T$.
 The theory of linear orders does not have quantifier elimination.
 However the theory of its universal consequences has the amalgamation property.